peteatkinson/redis-ratelimiting/README.md

 It includes (or atleast will include) a few examples of using Redis to create Ratelimiters by using a few of the common algorithms for rate limiting.
 These include, the token-bucket, leaky-bucket and sliding-log alogrithms.

+The approaches are taken from this blog post](https://www.figma.com/blog/an-alternative-approach-to-rate-limiting) from the Figma Engineering team

 ## Token Bucket
 Needs writting....